antonhalim/blog-scheduler-bk-002-public/README.md

 #### Shuffle

-The shuffle method resorts elements in an array in a random order.
+The shuffle method arranges elements in an array in random order.

 ```ruby
 fruits = ["apple", "banana", "carrot", "durian"]